 Down Under, Australia has recently conducted public hearings as to whether or not its present legislative stance on ivory trading needs to be improved upon.
 Currently, domestic trade within Australia is legal but importing ivory is not.
 There is some speculation that Australia may follow the U.K.’s lead in further tightening its trade.
 An ivory crush in Melbourne on World Wildlife Day (March 3) destroyed over 100 kilograms of ivory and rhino horn donated by the public, indicating a growing general awareness about the poaching crisis and the desire to do something to end it.
 (Over 500 kilograms of ivory were destroyed in Nice, France, on May 30 as well.)

-In the U.S. seven states have outlawed the ivory trade within state borders: California, Hawaii, Nevada, New Jersey, New York, Oregon, and Washington.
+In the U.S. nine states have outlawed the ivory trade within state borders: California, Hawaii, Nevada, New Jersey, New York, Oregon, Washington, New Hampshire, and most recently, Illinois.
 Massachusetts has been valiantly trying for some time to pass an ivory ban bill and although H19 passed their House of Representatives, they must restart their efforts with the advent of the new legislative session in January 2019.
-In Illinois, a similar ivory ban bill cleared both chambers and was sent to Governor Bruce Rauner on June 22, 2018, for signature.
-He has until August 22, 2018, to sign it, veto it, or not sign it (in which case it automatically passes into law).
+Vermont is also going to resume the fight to pass an ivory ban bill in 2019.

 As regards Canada, despite repeated pressure being put on that country’s government by way of a petition that 125,000 elephant lovers have signed, urging Canada to close its legal trade and ban imports and exports, Canada remains impervious and intractable on the issue.

 Meanwhile online, Facebook faces allegations of SEC violations as they pertain to that platform’s trade in illegal products, including elephant ivory.